 A former top-class footballer or a current top-class racehorse trainer?
 The answer to that question will depend on your age or your sporting preference.
 The truth, though, is that Mick Channon is both.

-After retiring in 1987, he turned to his hobby for a second career, setting up on his own in Lambourn in 1989 and then, ten years later, moving on to the historic West Ilsley stables (formerly owned by The Queen.
+After retiring in 1987, he turned to his hobby for a second career, setting up on his own as a trainer in Lambourn in 1989 and then, ten years later, moving on to the historic West Ilsley stables, formerly owned by The Queen.

 He has compared training horses to football management, with one big difference – horses don’t talk back.